vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 CO2 CO2,orig
 $W/m^2$,
 (9.5)
-.capturing the logarithmic broaden- ing of the width of the CO2 absorption feature at 15 um in Figure 9.7 where the In() function is the natural logarithm.[^27] At our present ~420 ppm, the ratio of current CO2 to CO2,orig is 1.5 and RFCO2≈ 2.2 $W/m^2$, so that the new temperature (adding the new forcing to Eq.
+.capturing the logarithmic broadening of the width of the CO2 absorption feature at 15 um in Figure 9.7 where the In() function is the natural logarithm.[^27] At our present ~420 ppm, the ratio of current CO2 to CO2,orig is 1.5 and RFCO2≈ 2.2 $W/m^2$, so that the new temperature (adding the new forcing to Eq.
 9.4) is

 [^27]: